 4. Colour Scheme: Timeless Grey Living Room

-If you’re looking to create a setting that’s unlikely to date, choose a shade of grey that’s not trend-driven (we love nearly-black greys but they are more like fun short-term makeovers rather than timeless).
+If you’re looking to create a setting that’s unlikely to date, choose a shade of grey for your living room that’s not trend-driven (we love nearly-black greys but they are more like fun short-term makeovers rather than timeless).
 A mid-grey, like dove grey, is more classic.
 It pairs well with most other colours, but because it falls in the middle, it means you can use shades that are lighter and darker to achieve harmony.
-Mid-grey therefore suits period properties very well, like this grey living room decor at London’s luxury Mandarin Oriental hotel.
+Mid-grey therefore suits living rooms in period properties very well, like this grey living room decor at London’s luxury Mandarin Oriental hotel.

 5. Colour Combination: Elegant Grey and White Living Room